 If you are participating in the Student Health Insurance Plan (SHIP), familiarize yourself with the plan benefits, limitations, and exclusions before receiving care.
 Routine care is only covered at the Harvard University Health Services.
 View the HUSHP Handbook for details.

-Update your adress
+Update your adDress

 Be sure to update your mailing address with your school’s Registrar Office as soon as possible to ensure you receive all correspondence from HUSHP Member Services and Blue Cross Blue Shield of Massachusetts.